paulinofonsecas/dart_pdf_translator/README.md

         sudo apt-get update && sudo apt-get install poppler-utils
         ```

+    **Important:**
-    *After installing, ensure the tools are available in your system's PATH.*
+    - After installing, ensure the tools are available in your system's PATH.
+You can test by running `pdftotext -v` and `pdfinfo -v` in your terminal.
+    - If you want to use a different PDF processor (e.g., for Flutter/mobile), you can implement your own `PdfProcessorStrategy`.

 ## Setup

 1.  **Clone the repository** or download the source code.

-2.  **Create an environment file**:
+2.  **Configure your environment (.env):**
-    -   Rename `.env.example` to `.env`.
+    -   Copy `.env.example` to `.env`.
-    -   Open the `.env` file and fill in the required values based on your desired translation engine.
+    -   Edit the `.env` file and fill in the values according to your desired translation engine.

     ```dotenv
     # ---------------------------